Skip advert

 Of course, this doesn’t mean combustion-powered cars should be ignored, because optimisations for efficiency mean that many new models still make great company cars.
 It’s just that they no longer sit in such appealing tax bands as they used to.

-Plug-in hybrids also benefit from tax rule changes, with BiK rates here based on a sliding scale that depends on how many miles a PHEV can cover on electricity, assuming they emit between 1-50g/km CO2.
-These range from two per cent if the car can cover more than 130 miles on a charge, to 14 per cent if the car offers fewer than 30 miles of zero-emission range.
+Plug-in hybrids also benefit from emissions-based tax savings, with BiK rates based on a sliding scale that depends on how many miles a PHEV can officially cover on electricity, assuming they emit between 1-50g/km CO2.
+These range from two per cent if the car can cover more than 130 miles on a charge (not that there are any yet that can do that), to 14 per cent if the car offers fewer than 30 miles of zero-emission range.

 What is BiK and what will it cost me?